-More often than not, it appears that maintaining a business and traveling around the world simultaneously is a glitzy lifestyle: You call the shots for yourself since you’re your own boss, you make the schedules and can work from whatever remote location you so desire.
+More often than not, it appears that maintaining a business and travelling around the world simultaneously is a glitzy lifestyle: You call the shots for yourself since you’re your own boss, you make the schedules and can work from whatever remote location you so desire.

 But the same features that make it seem so appealing also make it appalling.
-Given the freedom to choose between traveling and exploring exciting lands and meeting new people or doing some SEO job in an internet café, writing e-mails and taking part in conference calls for your steel fabrication in Dandenong company, or it services company, most people would tend to pick the former over the latter.
+Given the freedom to choose between travelling and exploring exciting lands and meeting new people or doing some SEO job in an internet café, writing e-mails and taking part in conference calls for your steel fabrication in Dandenong company, or it services company, most people would tend to pick the former over the latter.

 I’m pretty sure if you had a choice, you would not hesitate to shut down your computer system and go enjoy the cool of the beach with friends who just invited you.